happynear/DeepVisualization/NNComplexity/README.md

 However, I don't want this work to be thrown into dust basket.
 I still think that we can get some interesting and direct feelings from the generated images.

+Recently, I noticed that there were similar works long ago.
+This algorithm is called [Compositional pattern-producing network](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network) and some other posts also generates beautiful images, such as http://blog.otoro.net/2016/03/25/generating-abstract-patterns-with-tensorflow/ and http://zhouchang.info/blog/2016-02-02/simple-cppn.html .

 Brief Algorithm Description
 ----------